filetrust/icap-terraform-aks-deployment/README.md

 Before you begin, please make sure you're logged into Azure-CLI with a valid Azure subscription and permissions create and destroy resources.
 You will also need to clone this repo down before you start, so you have access to all the resources.

+## Pre-requisites

+In order to follow along with this guide you will need the following:

+- Helm
+- Terraform
+- Kubectl
+- AZ CLI
+- OpenSSL
+- Bash (or similar) terminal

 ## Create Azure storage account, blob storage, File share and Azure Key Vault

-So within the folder (insert folder name) you will find a script ***create-az-storage-account.sh*** - run the script to create the Azure storage account and blob storage.
+So within the folder scripts you will find a script ***create-az-storage-account.sh*** - run the script to create the Azure storage account and blob storage.
 The script creates the following resources:

 - Resource group
 - Storage account